 Net cash flows from operating activities for the Fiscal 2017 consisted of net profit before tax of Rs.
 6,244 million as adjusted primarily for depreciation and amortization expenses of Rs.
 544 million, bad debts written off of Rs.
 239 million and finance cost of Rs.
 163 million; and as a result our operating profits before working capital changes was Rs.
 7,244 million for the Fiscal 2017.
 Operating profits before working capital changes was adjusted for changes in working capital and, as a result, cash generated from operations before adjusting for income taxes was Rs.
 4,716 million for the Fiscal 2017.
 Changes in working capital were primarily on account of increase in trade receivables of Rs.
 2,374 million in line with increase in sales, increase in other assets of Rs.
 528 million and decrease in other financial assets of Rs.
 286 million.
-Cash generated from operating activities was Rs.
+Cash generated from operations was adjusted for income taxes paid of Rs.
+1,258 million; and as a result, net cash generated from operating activities was Rs.
 3,458 million for the Fiscal 2017.

 Net cash flows from operating activities for the Fiscal 2016 consisted of net profit before tax of Rs.
 2,015 million as adjusted primarily for depreciation and amortization expenses of Rs.
 510 million and finance cost of Rs.
 229 million; and as a result our operating profits before working capital changes was Rs.
 2,991 million for the Fiscal 2016.
 Operating profits before working capital was adjusted for changes in working capital and, as a result, cash generated from operations before adjusting for income taxes was Rs.
 1,584 million for the Fiscal 2016.
 Changes in working capital were primarily on account of an increase in trade payables of Rs.
 1,502 million in line with increase in purchase of raw materials, increase in inventories of Rs.
 1,386 million and increase in trade receivables of Rs.
 788 million and increase in other financial assets of Rs.
 734 million.
-Cash generated from operating activities was Rs.
+Cash generated from operations was further adjusted for income taxes paid of Rs.
+462 million; and as a result, net cash generated in operating activities was Rs.
 1,122 million for the Fiscal 2016.